rpbarnes/PI_Blackbox/README.md

 # PI_Blackbox
 Contains firmware for Raspberry Pi datalogging
-Some code I've written so far.... (not necessarily to be used in final project, but as a repository)
+Some code I've written so far.... (not necessarily to be used in final project, but this is a good repository)
   - `GUI/`
       contains bare bones code for C/GTK based GUI to display on HDMI screen